How To Choose the Right ATV

 Buying an ATV is a big investment and shouldn’t be taken lightly.
 Since today’s four-wheelers generally have good long-term durability, they will last several years.

-With a little research, you can go into a dealership fully armed with the info you need to make the right choice when buying a new quad.
+With a little research, you can go into a dealership fully armed with the info you need to choose the right ATV for your needs.
 Your ultimate goal should be to buy a machine that not only fits you just right and is easy to ride, but also has plenty of power for your needs, a comfortable suspension system, the appropriate ‘thrill factor’ and all the features you’ll need for getting any chores done.

 Most of models of ATV can be classified into one category, although there are many models that cross over into more than one classification because of certain features.
 In fact, the lines between some of the categories have begun to blur in the last decade as nearly all of the manufacturers have designed their utility models with considerably more performance for those riders who want to get the complete ATV experience (work and play) from one machine.

 In this category, there are a number of lesser-known brands that offer mini machines, many of them designed and built in foreign countries.
 As a result, the price range and difference in quality tends to vary more than other categories.
-Engine sizes range from 50cc to 125cc (there’s a lot more two-strokes here than in other categories) and most feature an automatic transmission.
+Engine sizes range from 50cc to 125cc.

 This class is the next step up from youth models as far as size and price go.
 Some also call this category the ‘recreational trail class.’
 These machines are designed to be easy to ride with fairly tame handling manners and powerplants.
-The engines are typically no-frills, air-cooled four-strokes that range from 125cc to 250cc.
 Some machines feature automatic transmissions, while others require shifting, but no clutch to operate.
-All of the full-sized quads built today, including all the ATVs in this class, have some sort of suspension system both front and rear.

 These machines are a great starting point for people who have never ridden off-road vehicles before.
 Another group of riders that prefer four-wheelers from this class are those who are physically smaller than the typical adult riders who prefer to keep their speed at a casual pace.
 Yet tough trail situations, such as overcoming big mud bogs or boulder fields, quickly tax these machines beyond their limits.